 These statistics are the reason I chose to pursue a career in the justice sector and to study the law.
 I watched an excellent lawyer and a compassionate police officer keep family members out of prison.
-As a people, we fear that one day someone in our family could be incarcerated, and we won't be able to protect them.
+As a People, we fear that one day someone in our family could be incarcerated as an Indigenous person, and we won't be able to protect them.

-In 2016, Will Smith said, "racism isn't getting worse, it's getting filmed" and it is as accurate today as it was then.
+We have a global pandemic that goes unspoken year after year- it is violence against people of colour all over the world.
+In 2016 Will Smith said, 'racism isn't getting worse, it's getting filmed' and it is as accurate today as it was then.
 It feels, for my people, like another year has passed and nothing has changed.
-We are fighting the same fight today as we were 10 and 20 years ago.
-We have been fighting for the same thing for generations - for equality.
-Watching everything unfolding in America is horrifying, and there are deep-seated parallels between these international headlines and our stories at home - of police brutality, corrective services ignorance and mistreatment of Aboriginal and Torres Strait Islander people when they are face-to-face with the justice system.
+We are fighting the same fight today as we were ten and twenty years ago.
+We have been fighting for the same thing for generations.
+For equality.

-George Floyd in the US is our Aunty Tanya Day, Ms Dhu, Mr Ward, David Dungay Jr, Kumanjayi Walker.
+Watching everything unfolding in America is horrifying, and the deep-seated parallels between these international headlines and our stories at home; of police brutality, corrective services ignorance and mistreatment of Aboriginal and Torres Strait Islander people when they are face-to-face with the justice system cannot be ignored- George Floyd in the US is our Aunty Tanya Day, Ms Dhu, Mr Ward, David Dungay Jr, Kumanjayi Walker.

-We are exhausted by heartbreak that never seems to end and we are consistently called upon to comment.
+We are exhausted by heartbreak that never seems to end and consistently called upon to comment.

 This week be kind.
 Think before you speak.
-Don't tell of your anger over riots and looting, without remembering the First Nations people in this country experienced the same not too long ago.
+Don't tell of your anger over riots and looting, without remembering the First Nations people in this country experienced the same not too long ago, or the treatment of black people for hundreds of years which has resulted in thousands of lives lost, children removed, land pillaged, sacred places destroyed and intergenerational trauma for hundreds of years.
 You may not understand, but please stand with us.